rcmgleite/compiler/README.md

 # Compiler
 This is a simple compiler for the language defined on new_rules.wirth.
-The project was develop on ARCH linux and was never tested in another distribution...
+The project was developed on ARCH linux and was never tested in another distribution...

 ### Compilation
-To compile the project, simple enter its root dir and type:
+To compile the project, simply enter its root dir and type:

 	$ make